 The Public Engagement Starter Fund is an exciting opportunity for University of Cambridge researchers to apply for small grants to undertake innovative public engagement with research activities.

-Applications for the next round of the Public Engagement Starter Fund will open in summer 2018.
+Applications for the next round of the Public Engagement Starter Fund are now open and due Friday 21 September 2018.

 The fund supports novel projects based on contemporary research at the University of Cambridge which aim to do one or more of the following: